sultankondy/rsschool-cv/README.md

 ## English:

-since I study at the SDU University, we have lessons in English and have a good experience in understanding the language
+since I study at the SDU, we have lessons in English and have a good experience in understanding the language